 Discussion: All individuals have the right to lock their bedroom doors.
-Bedroom doors must be equipped with locks even if the individual does not wish to lock their door.
+Bedroom doors must be equipped with locks even if the individual does not wish to lock their door, unless the individual has made an informed choice to not have a lock on their door in accordance with the "Informing and Encouraging Exercise of Rights" statement above.